-Jeremiah wrote the books of Lamentations, Psalm 89 and the last part of 2Kings.
-The book that bears his name is the second longest one in Scripture in terms of the number of words in contains (the first is the Psalms).
+Jeremiah's ministry lasted through the rest of Josiah's reign and the reigns of the Kingdom of Judah's last four rulers (Jehoahaz, Jehoiakim, Jehoiachin and Zedekiah).
+He wrote the books of Lamentations, Psalm 89 and the last part of 2Kings.
+The book that bears his name is the second longest one in Scripture in terms of the number of words in contains.

-Jeremiah's prophetic career was one of, if not the most, difficult and trial filled ministries of any of the Old Testament prophets.
+The prophet's life was one of, if not the most, difficult and trial filled existences of any of the Old Testament prophets.
 Because of what he saw, preached and suffered, he is often referred to as "the weeping prophet."

 At the start of his prophetic ministry, he was told directly by God that others would reject him and his message.
 After preaching for several years, his own family and those who lived in his hometown turned against him.
 They despised him and his message so much that they plotted to kill him (Jeremiah 1:8, 11:21 - 23, 12:6).

-Pashur, a chief governor and priest in Jerusalem's temple, had the prophet whipped then put in stocks (20:1 - 3).
+Pashur, a chief governor and priest in Jerusalem's temple, had the prophet whipped then put in stocks (Jer.
+20:1 - 3).
 During the reign of Jehoiakim, after he gave a temple message calling for the people to repent, a mob of priests and prophets tried to have Jeremiah executed (26:1 - 9).
-King Jehoiakim himself would later threaten his life and the life of his scribe Baruch (36:26).
-A false prophet named Hananiah publically ridiculed his warnings and accused him of lying (Jeremiah 28).
+King Jehoiakim himself would later threaten his life and that of his scribe Baruch (36:26).
+A false prophet named Hananiah publically ridiculed his warnings and accused him of lying (Jer.
+28).

-Jeremiah, early in his ministry, warned the people to repent and turn their hearts toward God (Jeremiah 2).
+Jeremiah the prophet, early in his ministry, warned the people to repent and turn their hearts toward God (Jer.
+2).
 If they did not do this, they would be conquered and destroyed, and neither Assyria nor Egypt would be able to help them (2:18, 26).

-God commanded him to wear, and then send, yokes to the kings of Edom, Moab, Ammon, Tyre, and Sidon.
+God commanded Jeremiah to wear, and then send, yokes to the kings of Edom, Moab, Ammon, Tyre, and Sidon.
 This was done to warn these kingdoms that they would soon be overtaken by Babylon's King Nebuchadnezzar.
 If they repented of their sins, they would be allowed (though conquered) to remain where they live.
-If they refused repentance they would be destroyed (Jeremiah 27:1 - 11).
+If they refused repentance they would be destroyed (Jer.
+27:1 - 11).

-Concerning the Messiah, the prophet predicted innocent children would be murdered in the search to kill Christ as a child (Jeremiah 31:15).
-He also prophesied that a NEW covenant would someday be offered to Israel (and, by extension, the world - 31:31 - 34).
+Concerning the Messiah, Jeremiah predicted the life of innocent children would be taken in the search to kill Christ as a child (Jer.
+31:15).
+He also prophesied that a New Covenant would someday be offered to Israel (and, by extension, the world - 31:31 - 34).
 A descendant of David (Jesus) was also foretold to rule the earth in the near future (23:5 - 6).